Emik03/wawa/wawa.Callbacks/Documentation/Selected.InteractionPunch.md

 ## Selected.InteractionPunch Property

-Gets the [System.Action](https://docs.microsoft.com/en-us/dotnet/api/System.Action 'System.Action') that when called,
+Gets the [System.Action](https://docs.microsoft.com/en-us/dotnet/api/System.Action 'System.Action') that when called, performs an interaction punch
-performs an interaction punch or bomb shake with the impact level based on the parameter passed in.
+or bomb shake with the impact level based on the parameter passed in.
+Modded Only.

 ```csharp
 public Wawa.Callbacks.HookMay<System.Action<float>> InteractionPunch { get; }